Ford Taunus P2: 1959 facelift

 After the annual summer shut down in 1959 the Taunus P2 received a minor facelift in time for the 1960 model year which would be its final year of production.
 The roof line was flattened, reducing the height of the car by 3 cm (more than an inch).
 The chrome decorations on the car's body were rearranged.
-One of the results of that was that the basic model now flaunted the same front grill as the de Luxe model.
+One of the results of that was that the basic model now flaunted the same front grille as the de Luxe model.
 On a more practical note, buyers paying extra for the four-speed transmission now enjoyed synchromesh on all four forward gears.
 Under the bonnet/hood September 1959 saw the introduction of a redesigned cylinder head and a slight increase in the compression ratio.
 There was no change in the listed power output or top speed resulting from this, but there was a 5% reduction in fuel consumption.

 Ford Taunus 17M (P2) production (units):